glennlopez/MCSE.RRC/Scripts/README.md

 Troubleshooting/Known Bugs
 ---
-* Network Config scripts don't seem to work on Server 2008 R2
 * Script doesnt change any of the network config:
  > Fix this by renaming your network adaptor from "Local Area Connection" to "mcse" (case-sensitive)